 If you have updates, you're welcome to send these to us by selecting "Update" on the marketing driver pitching form.

-You and your team must promote the release.
+It is essential that you and your team promote the release.

 Here are some suggestions for promoting your release.
 Dive in and think about which ideas make the most sense for your release.
 Get creative and customize them to your brand and your audience.